evil-mad/EggBot/EBB_firmware/ThreeBBFirmware/readme.txt

   * Why does UART traffic stop SysTick?
 That's not right.
 UART send/receive should not be killing interrupts.
     - Problem was because all USB commands were happening in ISR context during USB receive.
 Fixed by moving command processing to main() loop, looking at flag set in USB ISR.
   * Add feature to re-init driver (over UART) if detected 12V power appears
+  * Do we want to keep the same error reporting format as EBB? ("!" followed by an error code and then string)
+  * Update all stepper move commands limit checking to use higher max step rate of 3BB (100Khz compared with 25Khz)

   -- COMMANDS --
   * Add command "QE" (for Query Enable Motor) which would return the current state of each motor driver's enable (either the actual enable pin or the enable bit in the register), as well as the